rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.4.94.5">0.4.94.5</a> Make a note to indicate the order in which the transposed information appears in the source.

 >Example:
-><CITE>Symphony no. 6 : Pastoral / by Ludwig van Beethoven</CITE>
->Note on statement of responsibility: <CITE>Composer’s name appears between the title and other title information on the title page</CITE>
->(*Comment*: Information is transcribed in three elements: [Title proper](/DCRMR/title/Title-proper/); [Other title information](/DCRMR/title/Other-title-information/); and [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/).
-The example is formatted according to ISBD for clarity)

->Example:
 ><CITE>Of the nature of things : in six books : illustrated with proper and useful notes / T. Lucretius Carus ; adorned with copper-plates, curiously engraved by Guernier and others ; in two volumes</CITE>
 >Note on statement of responsibility: <CITE>Author’s name transposed from head of title</CITE>